Polly7357/ai-proj/README.md

 - [Describe the sensors and devices used to collect electricity usage data in real-time.]

 #### 4.2.
 Data Collection Frequency
-- [hourly.]
+- information collects hourly

 #### 4.3.
 Data Storage
-- [Explain where and how the collected data is stored for analysis.]
+- []

 ### 5. Installation
 Content:
 To set up and run this project, you'll need to install the required Python packages and libraries listed in the "requirements.txt" file.
-You can do this using pip by running the following command:'pip install -r requirements.txt
+You can do this using pip by running the following command:'pip install -r requirements.txt'
-'